 Clustering is then run to group cells together that have similar expression profiles, based on their projection into PCA space.
-Graph-based clustering (under graphclust) is run once as it does not require prespecification of the number of clusters.
+Graph-based clustering (under graphclust) is run once as it does not require a pre-specified number of clusters.
 K-means (under kmeans) is run for many values of K=2,...,N where K corresponds to the number of clusters.
 By default N=10; when running reanalyze, you can choose to increase it.
 The corresponding results for each K is separated into its own directory.

 For each clustering, cellranger produces cluster assignments for each cell.

 cellranger also produces a table indicating which features are differentially expressed in each cluster relative to all other clusters.
-For each feature we compute three values per cluster:
+For each feature and each cluster i, we compute three values: